fable-compiler/Fable/docs/compatibility.md

 `Console/Debug.WriteLine`, `String.Format`, `printfn`, `sprintf`... as well as the string instance methods.

-> TODO: Functions in F# String module are not implemented yet.

 ## Regular Expressions
-You can use the `Regex` class in the same way as .NET, but the regex will always behave as if passed `RegexOptions.ECMAScript` (e.g., no negative look-behind or named groups):
+You can use the `Regex` class in the same way as .NET, but the regex will always behave as if passed `RegexOptions.ECMAScript` flag (e.g., no negative look-behind or named groups).

 ## DateTime
 You can use `DateTime` and `TimeSpan` with the same semantics as in .NET.